charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Pay-to-Win.md

 - Say someone buys Lucent for real-money.
 That person then goes and spends it on buying gear instead of grinding and the seller of that gear gets paid Lucent, but they get a smaller amount because of that tax.
 - Think about that for a second.
 In this transaction, NCSoft has just made money in exchange for nothing.
 - Even that insanity aside, this system is still literally textbook pay-to-win because it means that players can spend money and buy gear instead of earning it.
-- So. hang on, why doesn’t NCSoft just sell the gear directly and make the marketplace run on gold?
+- So hang on, why doesn’t NCSoft just sell the gear directly and make the marketplace run on gold?
 Well, that would be obvious pay-to-win instead of sneaky pay-to-win, and we can’t have that.
 It’s only fun when we can trick players into thinking it’s not pay-to-win while silently milking them.
 - Besides the marketplace, you’ve got the battle pass.
 As with any battle pass in any game, there is a free tier and a paid tier, but unlike many other games where the it gives you cosmetics, the paid of T&L’s battle pass straight up gives you extra materials that are used to obtain and upgrade gear in the game.
 - Needless to say, this is also a pretty clear real-money to in-game boost conversion.
 - Now, in the global release, right now, there’s only one battle pass, but the Korean server I played in often had multiple, which was obviously worse, so that’s good but keep it in mind in case they start to do that in the global servers too.